antonioastorino/Digital-Circuit-Simulator/README.md

 If you create a new test, you need to place store its output in `test-n<M>.log` for future use as a comparison file.

-## Documentation automatically generated on Wed May 27 23:09:46 CEST 2020
+## Documentation automatically generated on Thu May 28 00:03:45 CEST 2020
 NOTE: Generator under construction - be patient :)

 ## Class DCSALU